5 people hospitalized after California shooting: suspect still at large

 A manhunt is currently underway for a gunman who shot multiple people at the Oceano Dunes State Park in San Luis Obispo County, California, on Sunday, according to KSBY.

-The San Luis Obispo County Sherriff’s Office (SLO) said the shooting happened just after midnight and no arrests have been made.
+The San Luis Obispo County Sheriff’s Office (SLO) said the shooting happened just after midnight and no arrests have been made.

 The public is asked to stay clear of the area for the time being, KSBY reported.